 I’ve also started to learn more about the blends we discussed earlier, called, “synergies”.
 These blends are carefully formulated by mixing oils with similar therapeutic properties and chemical families, making a powerful blend of oils.
-Two of my favorite blends are: Germ Fighter and Relax.

 Along with essential oils, I also stock carrier oils, as it’s best to dilute essential oils.
 Some oils can even burn the skin if applied directly.
 I’ve found a diffuser is also helpful.
 Remember those toxic scented plug-ins?
 Yep, throw them away!
 Your favorite essential oils and a diffuser are your new friends.